Frankie and Johnny (1991 film)

-Frankie and Johnny is a 1991 American romantic comedy-drama film directed by Garry Marshall and starring Al Pacino and Michelle Pfeiffer in their first film together since Scarface (1983).
-Héctor Elizondo, Nathan Lane, and Kate Nelligan appear in supporting roles.
-The original score was composed by Marvin Hamlisch.
+Frankie and Johnny is a 1991 American romantic comedy-drama film directed by Garry Marshall and starring Al Pacino and Michelle Pfeiffer (in their first film together since Scarface).
+Héctor Elizondo, Nathan Lane and Kate Nelligan appear in supporting roles.
+The original score is composed by Marvin Hamlisch.

-The screenplay for Frankie and Johnny was adapted by Terrence McNally from his own off-Broadway play Frankie and Johnny in the Clair de Lune (1987), which featured F. Murray Abraham and Kathy Bates.
-The most notable alteration in the film was the addition of several supporting characters and various locations; in the original play, only the two eponymous characters appeared onstage, and the entire drama took place in one apartment.
+The screenplay for Frankie and Johnny is adapted by Terrence McNally from his own off-Broadway play Frankie and Johnny in the Clair de Lune, which featured F. Murray Abraham and Kathy Bates.
+The most notable alteration in the film is the addition of several supporting characters and various locations; in the original play, only the two eponymous characters appear onstage, and the entire drama takes place in one apartment.

 The title is a reference to the traditional American popular song "Frankie and Johnny", first published in 1904, which tells the story of a woman who finds her man making love to another woman and shoots him dead.
 The film received generally favorable reviews and grossed $67 million with a $29 million budget.

 Plot

 An emotionally scarred waitress named Frankie attends her godson's baptism in Altoona, Pennsylvania.
 Meanwhile, a middle-aged man named Johnny is released from prison.
-Frankie returns home to New York City to her job waitressing at the Apollo Cafe.
-The owner, Nick, sends her co-worker Helen home early after she complains of dizziness.
-Johnny arrives looking for work and Nick hires him as a short-order cook despite his criminal record.
-After work, Frankie returns home to her apartment to find a stranger, Bobby, installing shelves, but he is revealed to be the boyfriend of her friend and neighbor, Tim.
+Frankie returns home to her job waitressing at the Apollo Cafe in New York City.
+The cafe's owner Nick sends Frankie's co-worker Helen home early after she complains of dizziness.
+Johnny arrives seeking a job, and Nick hires him as a short-order cook despite his criminal record.
+After work, Frankie returns home to her apartment to find a stranger, Bobby, installing shelves, but he is revealed to be the boyfriend of her friend and neighbor Tim.
 That night, Johnny solicits a prostitute, but merely asks her to lie clothed in bed with him.

 The next day, Nick announces to his staff that Helen has been hospitalized.
 Frankie and her co-worker Cora visit an unconscious Helen and share their fears of dying alone like her.
-The next day, after helping a man who had an epileptic seizure, Johnny asks Frankie out on a date, but she refuses.
-Helen dies and Frankie, Cora, and fellow waitress Nedda are surprised to see Johnny at her funeral.
+The next day, after helping a man who had an epileptic seizure, Johnny asks out Frankie on a date, but she refuses.
+Helen dies, and Frankie, Cora and fellow waitress Nedda are surprised to see Johnny at her funeral.
 Back at work, Johnny asks Frankie out again.
-After she refuses again, he has a one-night stand with Cora, which she shares the details of with Frankie and Nedda.
+After she again refuses, he has a one-night stand with Cora, who shares the details with Frankie and Nedda.